Andreea1108/Jira/README.md

 2.2 Test analysis

 - Analyze the business requirements to make sure that we have all the details for creating the test conditions ;
-- Write test conditions that will be tested in our testing process.
+- Write test conditions that will be tested in our testing process : [Test Conditions](https://github.com/Andreea1108/Jira/blob/7b330e0974f6692275286bc8d5dcbf25dc5f7f9a/Test%20conditions.png)

 2.3 Test design